microsoft/language-server-protocol/protocol.md

 interface ServerCapabilities {
 	/**
-	 * The server supports $/partialResult notifications.
+	 * The server supports receiving results solely through $/partialResult notifications for requests from the server to the client.
-	 * If true, the client is allowed to let the result in the final response be null
+	 * If true, the client is allowed to let the result in the final response be null.
+	 */
-	 * and only send the result through $/partialResult */ streaming?: boolean;
+	streaming?: boolean;
 	/**